 2.1 Analyse and explain the procedures the property management organisation has in place to respond to a natural disaster in accordance with organisational practice.

-Range procedures may relate to – the property manager’s role in an emergency, emergency evacuation scheme, employee and management phone lists, contacting clients and customers, communicating location and well-being when offsite.
+Range procedures may relate to – the property manager’s role in an emergency, emergency evacuation scheme, employee and management phone lists, contacting clients and customers, communicating location and well-being when offsite, government agency website links or contact details.

 2.2 Explain the obligations of a landlord to a tenant when a property is damaged or destroyed in accordance with the Residential Tenancies Act 1986.